This is the second part of our guide on how to increase the speed of your internet connection.

 - Windows 10

-To check the speed of your internet connection you run a speed test on it.
+To check the speed of your internet connection you run a Security Gladiators Speed Test Tool on it.

 Then you record that result.

 Let’s assume that laptop is HP Envy with the following specifications,

 - 802.11 b/g/n wireless network adapter

 - 64-bit Operating System with the x64-based processor